joshua-williams/elegant/Writerside/topics/Getting-Started.md

 ```
 > **SQL Injections**
 >
 > Since unprepared statements do not bind parameters, they may be vulnerable to SQL injection.
-You should never allow user controlled values within an unprepared statement.
+You should never allow user-controlled values within an unprepared statement.
 >
 {style="warning"}